fluxera/Fluxera.Repository/README.md

 ### Query Options

-To control how you query data is returned, you can use the ```QueryOptions``` to create sorting and paging optiosn that will be applied to the base-query on execution.
+To control how you query data is returned, you can use the ```QueryOptions``` to create sorting and paging options that will be applied to the base-query on execution.

 ## Repository Decorators Hierarchy